aiming-lab/ReAgent-V/ReAgent-V/README.md

-# 🧠 ReAgent-V: A Reward-Driven Multi-Agent Framework for Video Understanding

 **ReAgent-V** is a flexible and modular video understanding framework that goes far beyond traditional Video-QA systems.
 It seamlessly integrates:

 - 🔍 **Entropy-calibrated frame selection**